 Michigan lawyer Dean Patrick has proven to ease his clients through the probate process with his understanding manner and unbeatable intelligence that allows him to assess your situation accurately.

-Follow married couple Aaron and Barbara through common probate issue scenarios that The Law Office of Dean E. Patrick, PLLC have identified.
+Follow married couple Aaron and Barbara through common probate issue scenarios that Patrick & Associates, PLLC have identified.

 Scenario A: Keeping Control

 Aaron and Barbara stopped talking with their surviving siblings after a bitter probate court fight.
 With a modest estate and an intention that certain individuals are kept out, they knew they needed to plan accordingly but decided to put it off for a few years.
 Unfortunately, when Aaron and Barbara passed away within a few months of each other several years later, they had never handled their estate.
 With no living parents or children to succeed them, their estate was distributed to the very people they did not want to take from their estate – their surviving siblings.

 Take-Away: If you do not plan for your estate, the probate process makes one for you.
 If Aaron and Barbara would have created wills, they could have maintained control when they were gone.

 Scenario B: Maintaining Control